nodiscc/xsrv/roles/proxmox/README.md

 # xsrv.proxmox

-This role will perform basic setup steps for a [Proxmox](https://www.proxmox.com/en/proxmox-ve) hypervisor:
+This role will perform basic setup steps for a [Proxmox](hhttps://en.wikipedia.org/wiki/Proxmox_Virtual_Environment) hypervisor:
 - setup `pve-no-subscription` APT repositories
 - protect from bruteforce on the login form using `fail2ban` (if `nodiscc.xsrv.common` role is deployed)

+> Proxmox Virtual Environment (Proxmox VE or PVE) is an open-source software server for virtualization management.
+It is a Debian-based Linux distribution and allows deployment and management of virtual machines and containers.
+Proxmox VE includes a web console and command-line tools.

 [![](https://www.proxmox.com/images/proxmox/screenshots/Proxmox-VE-6-1-Cluster-Summary-small.png)](https://www.proxmox.com/images/proxmox/screenshots/Proxmox-VE-6-1-Cluster-Summary.png)